samipism/Finite-Automata/Readme.txt

 For example: The set of final states is: {q0,q1}
 We write: 01

+#HOW TO RUN PROGRAM:
+1. In this Folder, there is an executable file named Source.
+Just open the terminal and command line, and goto this folder, and type:
+./Source
+2. Then Enter the desired string a prompted.

 *****WARNING********
-Please don't add extra lines or remove the existiong.
+Please don't add extra lines or remove the existing in 'definition.txt'.
 Write in the same format as described above.